mcret2024/Solana-Devnet-Faucet/README.md

 # Solana-Devnet-Faucet
-We've enabled testers to receive SPL tokens and Solana to participate in dApps built on Solana DevNet.
-This eliminates the hassle of manually providing tokens to testers.
+We created an automated airdrop system on the Solana Devnet to allow testers to easily receive SPL tokens and SOL required for participating in our dApp.
+This eliminates the need to distribute tokens manually and significantly streamlines the onboarding process for testers.